-Luggage storage in Miami costs only $5.90 on the Bounce platform for each bag or piece of luggage.
+Luggage storage in Vancouver costs only $5.90 on the Bounce platform for each bag or piece of luggage.

 The Bounce platform offers dozens of bag and luggage storage locations throughout Vancouver.
 With 24/7 customer support and up to $5,000 in insurance for every booking, luggage storage in Vancouver as never been easier.

 If you can only visit one place in Vancouver - not that we’re recommending that, but still - then make that one place you visit Stanley Park.
 This 1,000-acre park sits right on the edge of downtown and is one of Vancouver’s hottest tourist spots.
 People who visit Stanley Park find miles and miles of beautifully-maintained trails (both dirt and paved) to bike, walk or run on.

 The park’s miniature train provides 15-minute rides through a wonderland of Douglas firs, stately cedars and all manner of native flora and fauna.
 This year-round attraction counts as one of the most popular kid-friendly activities in the park, and during the fall and winter holidays, it’s even gussied up to reflect the occasion.